 This fairytale explores the possibility of a living and breathing architecture.
-Sky Dome 35 is a refugee home with domes that function like human skin.
-Intricate mosaics are formed by a network of filters and tubes, filled with gases and liquids, allowing the skin to curate the interior environment in response to inhabitant needs.
-In a time where the earth's environment and political conditions are completely unstable, the domes serve as a reliable constant.
+Sky Dome 35 serves as a refuge, featuring domes that mimic the functions of human skin.
+A complex system of filters and tubes, filled with gases and liquids, creates intricate mosaics, allowing the skin to adapt the interior environment according to the inhabitants' requirements.
+In a time marked by the planet's unpredictable environmental and political conditions, the domes serve as a reliable constant.

 fig. 1 atomic explosion

-Thousands of kilometers of land became completely uninhabitable in a matter of seconds.
-The explosions had immediately wiped out half of the country, another quarter died within days from being in too close proximity to the toxic radii.
-The chaos of those early days still haunts us in our moments of stillness.
+In a matter of seconds, thousands of square kilometers of land became completely uninhabitable.
+The explosions instantaneously obliterated half of the country, while another quarter succumbed within days due to exposure to the toxic aftermath.
+The chaos of those initial days continues to haunt us in our moments of tranquility.

 Amidst the detonations, a fortunate majority of the sky domes remained secure, as they were strategically positioned above the oceans.
 These initiatives, funded by the government, were designed to enhance air quality through microclimate manipulation.
 These domes were envisioned to serve as havens from the overcrowded and polluted lands below.
 Several thousand individuals were already residing within these domes when the cataclysmic blasts occurred, leaving those of us on the terrestrial ground with no viable alternative but to follow suit.